 today, and all that you need to apply and

-Ithaca College’s BFA in Acting offers the rigorous, highly-individualized training of a conservatory within the enriching foundation of a liberal arts education.
+Ithaca College’s nationally-recognized BFA in Acting offers the rigorous, highly-individualized training of a conservatory within the enriching foundation of a liberal arts education.
 Through a range of classroom and performance experiences that prepare actors for the profession, our faculty are committed to helping young artists develop and deepen their talent and hone their technique and expressive abilities.

 The core of our acting curriculum is two years of foundation work in voice, movement, and scene study.
 Accompanying these required courses are classes and production assignments that encourage collaboration with other theatre majors in the department in theatre studies, management, design and technology.
-Our mainstage and workshop productions provide important opportunities for synthesizing classwork and establishing a professional work ethic.
+Our mainstage and productions provide important opportunities for synthesizing classwork and establishing a professional work ethic.
 Ithaca College produces two musicals in most years, and a dance concert in alternating years, in addition to four plays and an opera.
 BFA Acting students are eligible to audition beginning in their first semester, and required to audition in every subsequent semester.
 This provides students with ample audition opportunities and experience in general auditions and callbacks.
 Ithaca’s professional venues regularly audition (and hire) current IC students, giving important early exposure to the professional production process.